Warship Wednesday, Mar. 13, 2019: Putting the Yeoman back into the Einmann-Torpedo

 Midshipman Karl-Heinz Potthast, the battered young man who is today usually credited with the hit on ORP/HMS Dragon, made numerous connections in England while a POW and returned to his studies in Germany post-war.
 Later, he became a noted historian and educational theorist, earning the Bundesverdienstkreuz from the Bonn government in 1985 for special achievements in the spiritual field.
 He died in 2011.

 Gerhold, after he picked up his Knights Cross, managed a transfer to Norway and resumed his life as a yeoman with a promotion to Schreibermaat, having had enough of the torpedo biz.
 He was repatriated home in June 1945 and later, living in Westphalia, became a police officer.
-He often autographed a number of period “Einmann-Torpedo!” postcards and magazine articles for collectors and was active in veteran’s groups.
+He often autographed several period “Einmann-Torpedo!” postcards and magazine articles for collectors and was active in veteran’s groups.
 As for the debate between whether he crippled Dragon or it was the work of Potthast, camps are divided and Gerhold largely took credit for sinking HMS Trollope.
 He died in 2013.